jeffreycwitt/pl399/docs/19-modalities-of-regulation.md

 Thus far Lessig believes he has shown us that, while the Internet was originally conceived as an "unregulable" space, the growing interest of commerce is making it obvious that the Internet will increasingly become a place of control and regulation.

-When regulation becomes inevitable it is important for the public to take an interest in that regulation because regulation is a form of imposing values.
-The Internet will be regulated whether the public takes an interest or not, whether the government makes laws or not.
+When regulation becomes inevitable, it is important for the public to take an interest in that regulation because regulation is a form of imposing values.

+In short, the Internet will be regulated whether the public takes an interest or not, whether the government makes laws or not.
 The real question then is, if it is not the public doing the regulating, who is it, what values are they promoting, and is this the kind of Internet we want to accept?

-The next step in his argument, which is the focus of Part 2 (chapters 6-8), is that, if regulation is inevitable and the public wants to be involved, **then we be clear about both the visible and hidden ways that regulation works.**
+The next step in Lessig's argument, which is the focus of Part 2 (chapters 6-8), is that, if regulation is inevitable and the public wants to be involved, **then we be clear about both the visible and hidden ways that regulation works.**

-The lesson in these chapters, especially chapter 7, is that if we think of regulation as something that merely occurs through direct laws, we will be blind to power regulatory force.
+The lesson in these chapters, especially chapter 7, is that if we think of regulation as something that merely occurs through direct laws, we will be blind to the full power of regulatory force.
 Further, if we do not understand the indirect ways behavior is regulated, then we (the public) will be unable to have a say in the nature of the resulting hidden (but powerful) regulation and the values it promote protects.

 # Lessig Chapter 6